deeplearning4j/deeplearning4j/updater.md

 ## Momentum

-To stop the zig-zagging, we introduce *momentum*.
-Momentum takes knowledge from previous steps and applies it to where the updater should be heading.
-We are introducing a new hyperparameter `μ`.
+To stop the zig-zagging, we use *momentum*.
+Momentum applies its knowledge from previous steps to where the updater should go.
+To represent it, we use a new hyperparameter `μ`, or "mu".

 ![Alt text](../img/updater_math2.png)

-We will use the concept of momentum again later.
-(Don't confuse it with moment, which is also used later.)
+We'll use the concept of momentum again later.
+(Don't confuse it with moment, of which more below.)

 ![Alt text](../img/updater_2.png)

-The image above represents SGD equipped with momentum.
+The image above represents SGD using momentum.

 * [Nesterov's Momentum Updater in Deeplearnign4j](https://github.com/deeplearning4j/deeplearning4j/blob/b585d6c1ae75e48e06db86880a5acd22593d3889/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/updater/NesterovsUpdater.java)